Keltek/android-translation-helper/README.txt

 Android Translation Helper
 ==========================

+History:
+v1.2 - check translation file for duplicated elements (stil have ToDo to
+       recognize same element name with different targets)

 This is an Android Translation Helper (or differ).
 This tool is designed to help a translating partialy translated files for Android platform.
 It takes a source (original file - usualy English file from